The Best Viktor & Rolf Perfumes Aren't Limited to Flowerbomb

 "Readers rejoice, I, the Fowerbomb obsesser, finally got my hands on yet another Viktor and Rolf classic!" says Associate Social Media Editor Ashlyn Delaney of this bestseller, which first launched in 2005 and is still popular today.
 She continues, "This fragrance not only makes me smell like a warm, floral hug, but it also truly reminds me of my mother, as this is her signature scent.
 I remember in grade school, putting my head on my her chest and identifying the notes of amber, patchouli, and light musk.
 The best part of it all is that it lasts forever!
 I'm not kidding—three sprays on the wrist, behind the ear, and a little in the hair has you smelling good all day."

-Cons: May be too traditionally feminine for some users, More expensive than the brand's other options
+What I Don't: May be too traditionally feminine for some users; More expensive than the brand's other options

 For Ashlyn Delaney, Viktor & Rolf's Flowerbomb is the ultimate nostalgic fragrance.

-I like switching my daytime perfume out for a sultry, musky option come nighttime, and Beauty Director Deena Campbell agrees.
+I like switching my daytime perfume out for a sultry, musky option come nighttime, and former Beauty Director Deena Campbell agrees.
 Her latest pick?
-Viktor & Rolf's Flowerbomb Tiger Lily, which was just released this year.
+Viktor & Rolf's Flowerbomb Tiger Lily, which is a relatively newer addition to the brand.
 "If you’ve ever walked into a dimly lit jazz bar in the Lower East Side of Manhattan on a Saturday night, you are very familiar with the smell of Tiger Lily," she says.
 "The aroma is the assurance that a good time is on the horizon.
 The fruit amber fragrance includes notes of mango and benzoin (a resin obtained from the bark of trees), and the mix of the Tiger Lily flower and coconut milk smells powerful but not too musky.
 Wear it when you want to feel confident, or keep the multi-faceted diamond grenade bottle on your vanity and let your imagination do the heavy lifting."

 Deena Campbell loves Viktor & Rolf's Flowerbomb Tiger Lily for a night out.